 Another side of the coin – Iceland missed its only surveillance aircraft a lot.
 “If you ask me, I would say I’m suffering terribly.
 I would want to have this aeroplane just to be able to go out to search if anything happens”, Ásgrímur told.
 A regular duty of the plane in Iceland is 3-4 patrols during the week.
 It supposed to go around the island and looking at fishing vessels and what is going on in an economic exclusive zone.

 TF-SIF is extremely needed for emergency calls beyond the ground.
-At night 26. january ICG received Cospas-Sarsat signal.
-It is an international program dedicated to locate signals from persons, aircrafts or vessels in distress and then pass it to the nearby rescue team.
-Location of the beacon was about 300 nm south-west from Iceland and the signal came only one time.
+At night 26.
+January ICG received Cospas-Sarsat signal.
+It is an international program dedicated to locate signals from persons, aircraft or vessels in distress and then pass it to the nearby rescue team.
+Location of the beacon was about 300 nautical miles south-west from Iceland and the signal came only one time.

 Through “dark routes” around the weather

-ICG also has so-called “dark routes”, which can be used for saving the time.
-Pilot-in-command of Icelandic Coastguard helicopter Sigurður Ásgeirsson explained to Flugblogger what is this about.
+ICG also has so-called “dark routes”, which can be used for saving time.
+Pilot-in-command of Icelandic Coast Guard helicopter Sigurður Ásgeirsson explained to Flugblogger what is this about.

 “Dark routes” are predetermined routes.
 There are only five or six of them.
 It was designed for old Dolphin helicopters (Eurocopter AS365 Dolphin had registrations TF-SIF and TF-EIR) we had, which had no de-icing equipment.
 To avoid icing we had to go around the coast and it took a lot of time.
 We did some shortcuts through some known valleys and peninsulas at low altitude under clouds, where we could avoid icing.
 Now we have this Super Puma helicopters with full de-icing capability.
 We still use “dark routes” sometimes, because they are quite smart routes.
 However, nowadays we fly it on high levels, not which they were designed for at the beginning.
 Sometimes we just go IFR.
 With old Dolphins, we were not able to that because if the icing”, Ásgeirsson said.